BranchMetrics/web-branch-deep-linking-attribution/docs/web/1_intro.md

 ### Requirements

-This SDK requires native browser Javascript and has been tested in all modern browsers with sessionStorage capability.
-No 3rd party libraries are needed to make use of the SDK as is it 100% native Javascript.
+This SDK requires only native browser Javascript and has been tested in all modern browsers with sessionStorage capability.
+No 3rd party libraries are needed to make use of the SDK as it is 100% native Javascript.

 ### Browser Specific Support